 When leaves turn yellow in the course of summer, place your plant in a cool, dry and ventilated place to induce dormancy: a room inside your house or a shaded spot outside.
 Let the leaves fall off on their own.

 Three months later, the bulb is ready to enter into a new growth cycle.
 Remove ½ to 1 inch (1 to 2 cm) soil from the surface and replace with fresh soil mix.
 Re-potting once every three years is enough.
-These easy tips will bring your amaryllis to bloom again for many more years.
+These easy tips for amaryllis care after blooming will let it flower again for many more years.